Data-Driven Analysis of First-Order Methods via Distributionally Robust Optimization: Introduction

-\paragraph{Probabilistic convergence analysis for deterministic algorithms} Several works move away from classical worst-case analysis to study the average-case performance of an algorithm on a certain distribution of optimization problems.
-Notable examples include smoothed analysis for the simplex method solving linear programs under spherically-symmetric distributions~\cite{smaleAverageNumberSteps1983,borgwardtSimplexMethodProbabilistic1987,spielmanSmoothedAnalysisAlgorithms2004} and sorting algorithms under uniform distribution~\cite{knuthArtComputerProgramming1998,jiangAveragecaseAnalysisAlgorithms2000,vitanyiAnalysisSortingAlgorithms2007}.
-More recent works study the average-case performance of first-order methods solving regression tasks with Gaussian-distributed features.
-Such setups include applying gradient descent for strongly convex least-squares problems~\cite{pedregosaAveragecaseAccelerationSpectral2020,scieurUniversalAverageCaseOptimality2020,paquetteHaltingTimePredictable2023}, smooth convex quadratic optimization~\cite{cunhaOnlyTailsMatter2022}, accelerated gradient methods for bilinear optimization~\cite{domingo-enrichAveragecaseAccelerationBilinear2020} and Hamiltonian gradient descent for distributed optimization~\cite{nguyenAveragecaseOptimizationAnalysis2024}.
-Other than the average-cases analysis, the high-probability convergence bounds with Gaussian distributions have been established for PDHG applied to linear programs (LPs)~\cite{xiongHighProbabilityPolynomialTimeComplexity2025}.
-Probabilistic approaches have also been combined with learning-to-optimize frameworks~\cite{chenLearningOptimizeTutorial2024}, obtaining probabilistic guarantees analogous to generalization bounds in statistical learning theory~\cite{sambharyaLearningWarmStartFixedPoint2024,sambharyaDataDrivenPerformanceGuarantees2024,huangDataDrivenPerformanceGuarantees2025}.
-Importantly, most of these probabilistic convergence results consider performance metrics for which we already know the worst-case convergence.
-For example, convergence in function-value gap or norm of the gradient for smooth convex minimization.
-However, in practice, we may observe stronger convergence results, such as point convergence, for specific distributions of problem instances.
-In addition, most of this literature focuses on either average-case or high-probability convergence, without providing systematic ways to quantify such bounds for specific quantiles.
+\paragraph{Probabilistic convergence analysis for deterministic algorithms} Several works deviate from classical worst-case analysis to study the performance of an algorithm over a distribution of optimization problems.
+Notable examples include the average-case analysis~\citep{borgwardtSimplexMethodProbabilistic1987,smaleAverageNumberSteps1983} and smoothed analysis~\citep{bachOptimalSmoothedAnalysis2025,dadushFriendlySmoothedAnalysis2020,spielmanSmoothedAnalysisAlgorithms2004} of the simplex method, as well as average-case analyses of sorting algorithms~\citep{jiangAveragecaseAnalysisAlgorithms2000,knuthArtComputerProgramming1998,vitanyiAnalysisSortingAlgorithms2007}.
+More recent works study the average-case performance of first-order methods, primarily on convex quadratic optimization~\citep{cunhaOnlyTailsMatter2022} and regression problems with Gaussian-distributed features~\citep{paquetteHaltingTimePredictable2023,pedregosaAveragecaseAccelerationSpectral2020,scieurUniversalAverageCaseOptimality2020}.
+This literature also extends to accelerated gradient methods for bilinear optimization~\citep{domingo-enrichAveragecaseAccelerationBilinear2021} and distributed consensus algorithms on graphs~\citep{nguyenAveragecaseOptimizationAnalysis2024}.
+Beyond average-case, high-probability convergence bounds have been established for PDHG applied to linear programs with sub-Gaussian distributions~\citep{xiongHighProbabilityPolynomialTimeComplexity2025}.
+Data-driven approaches in the learning-to-optimize literature~\citep{chenLearningOptimizeTutorial2024} certify an algorithm's performance either through PAC-Bayes generalization bounds~\citep{sambharyaLearningWarmStartFixedPoint2024,sambharyaDataDrivenPerformanceGuarantees2025} or the scenario approach~\citep{huangDataDrivenPerformanceGuarantees2025}.
+Most of this literature characterizes average-case or high-probability convergence; performance at specific quantiles has received less attention.
+In this paper, we provide a systematic framework that estimates this quantile information through the conditional value-at-risk (CVaR) of a selected performance metric.